Ironclad-Project/Ironclad/README.md

 A list of the tools needed for compilation and checked by `configure` is:

 - `autoconf` 2.69 and `automake`.
-- An ADA compiler, preferably `gcc`.
+- An Ada compiler, preferably `gcc`.
 - A standard linker and GAS assembler.
 - `xorriso` and QEMU for testing.